Skip to main content

 What else have you done to prepare outside of education, and why are these experiences useful?

-What admissions teams want: reflection over volume.
+Reflection over volume.
 For medicine and dentistry, two well-reflected work experience placements (one clinical, one care-based) beats five superficial ones.
 Articulate what each experience taught you about the realities of the profession — not a list of where you went.
-Don't try to fit everything in.
+Don’t try to fit everything in.

 Character budget at a glance: 4,000 total · 350 minimum per question · spaces and punctuation count.
 Most strong applicants use 85–95% of the total budget — landing at 2,500 characters total looks under-prepared.